jportella93/jon-portella-blog/content/blog/using-java-script-to-test-browser-support-for-a-css-pseudo-class/index.md

 ---
 title: Using JavaScript To Test Browser Support for a CSS Pseudo-Class
-spoiler: An obscure (but effective) way to do CSS feature detection with JavaScript.
-In the example, we test for a feature that only Microsoft browsers have.
+spoiler: "An obscure (but effective) way to do CSS feature detection with JavaScript.
+In the example, we test for a feature that only Microsoft browsers\_have."
-date: "2021-02-23T13:47:47.254Z"
+date: '2021-02-23T13:47:47.254Z'
+hasNewsletterBeenSent: true
 ---

 ![Presentation image](./images/0.png)